 After months of painstaking planning, the financial success or otherwise of the Mangonui Waterfront Festival was in the hands of the weather gods.
-Fortunately they smiled on us again this year, and the rain radar which we had been watching obsessively for the last week, panned out exactly as anticipated.
+Fortunately they smiled on us again this year.

-More than 4,500 people flooded into Waterfront Drive that day, and from the feedback received so far, most had a fantastic day.
+Nearly 5,000 people flooded into Waterfront Drive that day and, from the feedback received so far, all had a fantastic day.

 The key purpose of the event is to celebrate produce, arts and entertainment of the Far North.
-But it was also about our local economy receiving a welcome lift – even if it was for just one afternoon.
+But it was also about our local economy receiving a welcome boost before the winter sets in.

-Also a big thanks to the guys at Far North ITM, Mangonui Lions, FNDC, Fulton Hogan, Wiltons Garage, Mangonui Hotel, Petricevich Buses, Archibalds Motors, St Johns, CBEC, Mangonui Rural Delivery & NZ Post, NZME – The Hits, Butler Point Whaling Museum, Taipa Sailing Club, Mangonui School, Taipa Area School and the Doubtless Bay Information Centre Volunteers.
-Without this community support, the event simply couldn’t happen.
+Also huge thanks to the Mangonui Lions, Far North Reap, Wiltons Garage, Mangonui Hotel, Petricevich Buses, Live Wire Media, St Johns, CBEC, Mangonui Rural Delivery & NZ Post, DBay Hire, NZME – The Hits, Butler Point Whaling Museum, Doubtless Bay Villas, Taipa Sailing Club, North Sails, Pontoon Plus, Mangonui School, Taipa Area School, Te Tai Tokerau Tarai Waka, PKF Francis Aickin, FNDC, the Doubtless Bay Information Centre Volunteers plus other locals who volunteered time on the day.

 The festival shows what we can achieve when we come together as a community and a group of businesses.
-The committee worked hundreds of hours planning and organising the event particularly in the last few stressful weeks.
-I personally would like to thank my fellow committee members Rick Palmer, Jeff Parker, Clara Lugnet, Lynette Wilson, Jan Ferguson, Danny Simms and Eddie Aickin.
+The committee put in hundreds of hours planning and organising the event - particularly in the last few stressful weeks.
+I personally would like to thank my fellow committee members Rick Palmer, Margaret Aydon, Angela Burton, Deborah Baker, Lynette Wilson, Jan Ferguson, Jackie Thompson, Danny Simms and Eddie Aickin.
 I would also like to thank our event organiser, Jodi Betts of Somersault Event Management, without whom the Festival simply would not happen.

-We are looking at building the event further and would welcome everyone’s feedback as to how we can take the Festival forward.
-If you have any suggestions of how the Festival can be improved, would like to be involved, please contact one of the committee members mentioned above, myself or Jodi.
+We are always looking at ways to improve the Festival further and would welcome feedback as to how we can take the Festival forward.
+If you have any suggestions of how the Festival can be improved and would like to be involved, please contact one of the committee members mentioned above, myself or Jodi.

-Finally a huge thank you to everyone who got involved with the Festival.
-Whether that was by attending, performing, working, sponsoring, volunteering or generally just enjoying yourselves.
-It helped to make a very special afternoon in Mangonui and one that we as a firm are proud to have been involved in.
+Finally, a huge thank you to everyone who attended the festival.
+You are the ones who give the event that fantastic atmosphere which reflects the spirit of the Far North.
+Again this year it made for a very special afternoon in Mangonui and one that we as a firm are proud to be involved in.

 For more information on how we can help your business, get in touch